The Jersey Diner: A must for a true Jersey experience

 But don't wait too long, the classic Jersey Diner is vanishing

 The Jersey Diner is going the way of many traditional institutions with changes to keep pace with the times.
 If you have not yet eaten at a Jersey diner, do it now before it becomes a lost opportunity.

 New Jersey, often referred to as the "diner capital of the world", with more than 500 diners, has the largest concentration of diners in the United States.

 For a true New Jersey experience, eating at a diner is a must.
 They have a beloved "Joizy" ambiance, family friendly, in-expensive, offer a huge variety of food, and are usually open when other eateries are closed.

 The Jersey diner ranges from the shiny chrome rail-like cars with neon signs and lighting to the more modern stonewalled structures that are replacing the rail-like car, brightly lit buildings.
 Many of the original diners were long and narrow, with stainless steel exteriors, one room eateries with a long counter and booths with juke boxes on the tables.

+However, in recent years, there have been a trend to the new wave of Jersey diners: Big, bold, and brassy, with an alcohol menu.
 Today they are giving way to multi-room structures with multiple dining areas with some large enough to host a private party or banquet.

 Another change in the traditional diner is the hours of operation.
 In the past many diners in New Jersey were open 24 hours a day and now there are no more than a dozen diners in NJ open 24 hours a day.